The economics of hope

 Saturday 7 November 2015

-Molly Scott-Cato is Member of the European Parliament for South West England, and speaks for the Green Party on finance.
+Molly Scott-Cato is MEP for South West England and speaks for the Green Party on finance.
 Previously a professor of economics at Roehampton University, she is the author of Green Economics (2009) and Environment and Economy (2011).